 - Present pedagogical scholarship at a disciplinary or higher education teaching conference outside of the University of Waterloo.

 - Invite a guest speaker or facilitator to work with a department, school, or faculty to implement a different instructional approach and provide examples of methods for assessing learning (for example, peer instruction, case-based learning, problem-based learning).

 - Attend a formal, recognized training session to learn how to use a new teaching method (for example, Problem-based Learning experience at McMaster, Facilitator Development Workshop for Instructional Skills Workshops, Harvard Case Method) – individuals or teams may apply.

 - Coordinate an inaugural departmental, school-wide, or faculty-wide retreat focused on exchanging instructional innovations and best practices.

 - Create innovative course designs or activities in which digital course materials, tools, or learning objects are part of the innovation.
-Note: Depending on the nature of the project, the CEL may be able to provide development support.
+Note: Depending on the nature of the project, the Centre for Extended Learning (CEL) may be able to provide development support.
 You are encouraged to consult Aldo Caputo at CEL before submission to discuss project needs and timelines, to determine if the work can be accommodated with available resources and/or completed within the time allotted by the grant.
 If so, a development plan created in collaboration with CEL and confirmation of their assent should be included in your submission.

 - For descriptions of successfully funded projects, please visit the LITE Grant website.

-- If your research involves human participants, please ensure that you have met the University’s Tri-Council Policy Statement for the Ethical Conduct for Research Involving Humans.
+- If your research involves human participants, please ensure that you have met the University’s requirements for completing training (online tutorial) for the second edition of the Tri-Council Policy Statement for the Ethical Conduct for Research Involving Humans.